mdda/nodebots-sg-2015/2-Gimbal/README.md

 #### Controller outputs

-Thinking bigger-picture, the better controller output could be a position vs time graph, so that the robot actions (which would be only sampled intermittently, due to frequency of updates, etc) could be interpolated when the next action is desired.
+Thinking bigger-picture, the better controller output (i.e. data sent to the motor interface process) could be a position vs time graph, so that the robot movements (which are only sampled intermittently, due to frequency of updates, etc) could be interpolated when the next action update is desired.
 This would avoid having to do synchronous / timing sensitive loops.

 Another rationale for this idea is that (having played with the system a little) the webcam state observations are very laggy (compared to the potential movement speed of the motors), so it would be good to have an internal state model that's continuous, which would allow de-lagged state measurements to be fed back so that the state history can be re-estimated.

 [Online course that appears related](http://www.computervisiontalks.com/tag/rl-course/)

+One problem with the whole set-up is that :

+*  the desired results (i.e. the picture to be drawn, and the speed, etc) is continuous
+*  the state space is fuzzy, having only received lagged updates; and
+*  the output space is continuous (being a path-through time)

+Clearly, there are some more things to think through...